aymannnn/stroke/readme.md

 Our work is licensed with an MIT license and we welcome contributions, suggestions, and feedback.

-Code was written and is maintained by Ali A and Eschenfeldt PC.
+Code was written and is maintained by Ayman Ali and Patrick Eschenfeldt.

 For a more user-friendly interaction with the model, please visit the following website: